taboola/Backstage-API/README.md

 ## 6. Reports
 The document details the different reports you can pull using the API, including supported dimensions and filters.

+Advertiser reports available through the API:
+* Campaign Summary - This report provides general campaign metrics such as impressions, clicks, conversions, spend, as well as performance metrics such as CTR, CPC, CPM, CPA.
+The report can be broken down by date, campaign, referring site, country or platform.
+* Top Campaign Content - This report lists the top 500 Items of a Campaign.
+The report allows fetching the top 500 Items for all Campaigns of an Account, or filter the results to include only the Items of a specific Campaign.

+Publisher reports available through the API:
+* Revenue Summary - This report provides general revenue information, as well as revenue performance statistics such as RPM, CPC and CTR.
+This report allows breaking down revenue performance metrics by site, page type, placement, platform and country.
+* Visit Value - This report provides revenue and engagement metrics for an entire visit, allowing to deduce the value of a visitor.
+This report allows breaking down that value by referral source, visit landing page, platform and country.
+* Recirculation Summary - This report provides organic content performance information such as Page Views and CTR.
+This report allows breaking down organic (recirculation) performance metrics by date, page type, publisher, country and platform.

 ## 7. Users
 The API enables you to fetch a list of the user's allowed Accounts.